 A/B testing is also known as split testing, and today we will talk about this technique.
-A/B Testing is used to study that how small differences in a marketing campaign might affect customer behavior.
+A/B testing is used to study how small differences in a marketing campaign might affect customer behavior.
 You can grow your business and maximize your success by the precise use of this technique.
 However, right now it is less frequently used than other marketing campaign tools, but in the past, a tech giant Google has used A/B testing to determine the ideal number of search results to show on its listings pages.
 By keeping it simple, we will discuss in detail about every aspect of A/B testing.

 What is A/B testing?

 A/B testing is the way of looking at least two variants of a similar website page to figure out which one performs better.
-There should be minimum two number of pages, but the analysis can be achieved with as many numbers of pages as wanted.
+There should be minimum two pages, but the analysis can be achieved with as many numbers of pages as wanted.

-Let us suppose that you have built landing page of a website and we need to test its performance concerning conversion, but for conducting this performance test, we need to prepare two different variants of the same landing page.
+Let us suppose that you have built a landing page of a website and we need to test its performance concerning conversion, but for conducting this performance test, we need to prepare two different variants of the same landing page.
 Refer one landing page as A, and the other landing page is B. While running A/B testing with 2-page variants, you can either split the traffic by 50/50 or 60/40.
-In our case, we will show version A to 50% of the visitor’s and version B to rest of the 50% visitors.
+In our case, we will show version A to 50% of the visitor’s and version B to the rest of the 50% visitors.

 Planning of A/B test

-When you are planning to conduct A/B test, you need to consider every aspect of your business by defining the scope of your marketing campaigns.
+When you are planning to conduct an A/B test, you need to consider every aspect of your business by defining the scope of your marketing campaigns.
 In this technique, you can test every part of your website that is related to the behavior of visitors and conversion possibilities.

 Before conducting the test, it is essential to create a list of all the variables you will test.
 The contents of a webpage include many things like testimonials, awards and badges, call to actions and social media links.
 Whichever variables you have selected for testing on your website, you can create variants of the pages by changing the location, text, or color of contents of the page.
 Most users’ struggles with their first test because they do not know the tools and methods used to conduct the test.